If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 That's not like good versus evil shit.

-But what we're seeing here is like evil statism to the core, and all Americans should rally behind that because we have a lot of common road on the left and right that we can go down to correct these issues before our differences even become relevant.
+And all Americans should rally behind that because we have a lot of common road on the left and right that we can go down to correct these issues before our differences even become relevant.

-Yeah, I I totally I totally agree with that.
+Yeah, I totally agree with that.

-And people still voted, and that that is the problem.
+And that is the problem.

-Like the where's the uproar on that?
+Where's the uproar on that?

-They they didn't, just one parent spoke up against the school, and he was automatically labeled a domestic terrorist by the left, by the attorney general, by the DOJ, by uh the entire left-wing media, and they're they're they are criticizing us and the conservatives are in the wrong, and so on and so forth.
+Just one parent spoke up against the school and he was automatically labeled a domestic terrorist by the left, by the attorney general, by the DOJ, by the entire left-wing media.

-Get out of here, get out of here.
+Get out of here.

 I agree, man.

-So it's a complete complete disaster, and every single one of them should have been fired.
+And every single one of them should have been fired.

 Damn right.

-Every single one of them should have been fired without the possibility of ever, ever, ever working in a school system or anything to do with education or teaching or town development or anything like that.
+Every single one of them should have been fired without the possibility of ever, ever, ever working in a school system or anything to do with education or teaching or talent development or anything like that.

-I'm not gonna I don't want to talk about whether or not the vaccines are safe or legit or or that that's not my point here.
+I'm not going to, I don't want to talk about whether or not the vaccines are safe or legit or that.

-It's not because of crazy right-wing conspiracy theories, it's because these motherfuckers lied about everything else.
+It's because these motherfuckers lied about everything else.

 So if they're telling the truth, they might be.